Government of Slovenia

-The Government of the Republic of Slovenia (Vlada Republike Slovenije) exercises executive authority in Slovenia pursuant to the Constitution and the laws of Slovenia.
+The Government of the Republic of Slovenia (Vlada Republike Slovenije) is the cabinet of Slovenia.
+It exercises executive authority pursuant to the Constitution and the laws of Slovenia.
 It is also the highest administrative authority in Slovenia.

 The government carries out the country's domestic and foreign policy, shaped by the National Assembly; it directs and coordinates the work of government institutions and bears full responsibility for everything occurring within the authority of executive power.
-The government, headed by the Prime Minister, thus represents the country's political leadership and makes decisions in the name of the whole executive power.
+The government, headed by the prime minister, thus represents the country's political leadership and makes decisions in the name of the whole executive power.

+The Government's role is greatly enhanced compared to cabinets in other parliamentary democracies since it is both the de jure and de facto executive authority.
+The Constitution explicitly vests executive power in the Government, not the president.
+In many other parliamentary democracies, the head of state is at least nominal chief executive.

 The following duties are attributed to the government: